GitWithNeeraj/World-GDP-RegressionAnalysis/README.md

 ![image](https://github.com/GitWithNeeraj/World-GDP-RegressionAnalysis/assets/84373485/0866d212-fe61-4a43-b90e-121c255a6bb7)
-The p-value we got is less than 0.01.
-So, we can reject the null hypothesis that that the residuals are sampled from a normal distribution.

-The inverse transformation of logarithm is exponent.
-So, we apply the exponent operation to our linear model.

 From 2015, the prediction of our model does not match with the actual gdp.
 Because, according to the our model, the rate of increase is greater than the actual increase in gdp data.
 Intuitively this makes sense as we would not expect gdp to increase at such a rapid rate.